rcedgar/cmpairs/README.md

 The script `run_cmpairs.bash` invokes `cmscan` (infernal search) and then `serratus_cmscan_pairs.py` to extract sequences having a complementary pair of hits.

-You can clone the repo and run this script directory, or use the Dockerfile to create a container.
+You can clone the repo and run this script directly, or use the `Dockerfile` to create a container.
+See `Dockerfile` for dependencies if you run directly.
 Usage:

 <pre>